Inflation risk? Omicron slowdown? BoE rate move in the balance

 Bets in financial markets on a December Bank Rate hike to 0.25% fell to just one in three after his speech.

-But they were back up to more than 60% on Wednesday after the shock inflation data.
+But they were at around 60% on Thursday, having risen on Wednesday after the shock inflation data.

-On Tuesday, the International Monetary Fund urged the BoE not to succumb to "inaction bias".

-Economists said the results of a closely watched survey of purchasing managers - due to be published at 0930 GMT on Thursday - might have swung the outcome of the MPC's vote on Wednesday, before its announcement on Thursday.

 WRAPUP 5-Fed signals three rate hikes coming in 2022 as inflation battle begins